 Resources for Hospitals

-These tools and resources are designed to help hospitals and health systems launch, optimize, and protect regulated device reprocessing programs.
+These practical tools and informational resources are designed to help hospitals and health systems launch, optimize, and protect regulated device reprocessing programs.

 Whether you work in procurement (including for a GPO), clinical care, sustainability, or the C-suite, you’ll find guidance here to reduce costs, waste and emissions, strengthen your supply chain, and defend your facility’s right to choose reprocessed devices—even in the face of interference from some original equipment manufacturers.